 5. Doors and door furniture.

 Fancy front doors are a great way to set off your home, but they can come at a cost.
-Your builder may have allowed $600 for a nice front door and $100 on door furniture (door handles and locks), but you really want that $2500 all glass model with the $800 door handle and lock.
-Same applies to interior doors.
+Your builder may have allowed $600 for a nice front door and $100 on door furniture (door handles and locks), but you really want that $2500 all-glass model with the $800 door handle and lock.
+The same applies to interior doors.
 Most builders will allow for simple hollow core painted doors.
-You may have decided on paneled timber doors with brass fittings.
+You may have decided on panelled timber doors with brass fittings.
 The average house has somewhere between 10 and 25 doors, so make sure your budget works for what you have selected.
 Maybe you can have the fancy doors where they have the most effect, such as the master bedroom and living areas, and use more modest doors in other areas.